 There will also be two relevant optional units.

 You will also take part in an enterprise challenge which is designed to improve your entrepreneurial skills and attend valuable work experience.
 This is a standalone qualification.

-If you are successful and decide to continue for a second year, you will explore more specialist areas such as International Business, Principles of Management as well as Business Decision Making.
-Alongside 4 x relevant optional units. such as Recruitment and Selection and Employment Law.
+If you are successful and decide to continue for a second year, you will explore more specialist areas such as International Business, Principles of Management as well as Business Decision Making alongside four relevant optional units such as Recruitment and Selection and Employment Law.
 The qualification includes an exciting work experience placement during your first year.

 Assessment is a mixture of course work, mini projects and externally set tasks and one exam.
 You need no previous business knowledge to succeed on this course.